Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/1 - Data Structures and Algorithms/40 - Hashing.md

 }
 ```

+**Advantages:**

+- Simple to implement
+- Performs well with good hash function
+- No space waste

+**Disadvantages:**

+- Linked list operations overhead.
+(To find a node, need to traverse the entire linked-list)

 ### 2. Linear Probing

 If a collision occurs, try the next slot until an empty one is found.